 Common Law Marriage in Georgia

-A "common law marriage" is one in which the parties may hold themselves out as a husband and wife, and under certain circumstances, be deemed married without a marriage license or ceremony.
+A "common law marriage" is one in which the parties may hold themselves out as a a married couple, and under certain circumstances, be deemed married without a marriage license or ceremony.
 Georgia doesn't have a common law marriage, however Georgia does recognize common law marriages that occured in other states.

 What's Below: